Tek Eye Logo

 Getting a Guest OS

-The guest OS can be installed from an installation CD or DVD (e.g. a Windows install disc and associated install key), or from an ISO file download.
-There are lots of free operating systems that can be used.
-See DistroWatch for information on popular Unix style and Linux operating systems.
+The guest OS is commonly installed from an ISO file download.
+Bootable ISO files can be on an external USB or SSD drive which VirtualBox can access.
+An installation DVD or CD, e.g. a Windows install disc and the associated install key, can be used.
+There are lots of free operating systems available.
+See DistroWatch for information on popular Linux and Unix style operating systems.

 Installing a Guest OS